Quick facts of Astros rising star Alex Bregman

-HOUSTON, Texas (KTRK) --At 23 years old, Alex Bregman is in the enviable position of excelling on the World Series stage at such a young age.
+HOUSTON, Texas (KTRK) --At 24 years old, Alex Bregman is in the enviable position of excelling on the Major League Baseball stage at such a young age.

-Bregman completed his first full season in 2017 with the Houston Astros, who drafted him second overall just two years ago.
+Bregman completed his first full season in 2017 with the Houston Astros, who drafted him second overall just three years ago.

-Successes in high school, the college level and the minors, coupled with his pedigree in baseball, warranted his swift call up to the Majors.
+Successes in high school, the college level and the minors, coupled with his pedigree in baseball, warranted his swift call-up to the Majors.

 Bregman was born on March 30, 1994, in Albuquerque, New Mexico.
 He is the oldest of three kids born to lawyer parents.